bharati055/AngularNG/README.md

-# Spectrum OnDemand Self Care Portal - QA
+# Angular

-This project is aimed to Automate SPOD Application QA.
+This project is aimed to Automate Angular UI based application.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-# Spectrum OnDemand Self Care Portal - QA

-This project is aimed to Automate - Spectrum OnDemand Self Care Portal QA.

 ## Getting Started